 STAMPING

-I’m applying the marker ink to a rubber stamp.
+I’m applying the marker ink to a rubber stamp using the bullet end of the marker.

 The ink transferred, but I can see it wasn’t a perfect replica of the stamp.